sumithprabhu/NEO-X-Grind---BlockGovern/Readme.md

 BlockGovern is a groundbreaking decentralized application (DApp) revolutionizing small organizations' governance systems.
 This innovative platform empowers organizations to create their governance structure without the complexities of launching a token.
 With just a few clicks, organizations can register and receive a personalized URL, leading to a dedicated page.

-**BlockGovern Contract is deployed on EDU Chain testnet and contract address is 0x47d4D84bf6F829dd29602c0b373b95d1AaD1E867**
+**BlockGovern Contract is deployed on NeoX testnet T4 and contract address is 0x04b4AA5A55fD666c588fe51ccc000e14F6101B70**

 Upon accessing their page, organizations will find a dynamic and interactive posts section, enabling members to engage in crucial decision-making processes.
 Each post will consist of a title, body, and a voting section , Anyone can post, but posting comes at a cost, determined at the time of account creation.
 This nominal fee fosters responsible and thoughtful contributions while generating revenue for the particular organization.